pindab0ter/gulp-filenamelist/README.md

 ## includeRelativePath

-Include the path relative to the project root in the list item.
+Include relative path from the project root with the filename.

 Type: `boolean`
 Default: `false`